 The rename(2) system call flushes the source file to disk to guarantee the persistence of the file data before renaming it.
-In both modes, the rename is also guaranteed to be persistent when the system call returns.
+The rename is also guaranteed to be persistent when the system call returns.
 This benefits shell scripts and programs that try to update a file atomically by writing the new file contents to a temporary file and then renaming it on top of the target file.